emptymusings/esp32-rssi-utility/README.md

 # esp32-rssi-utility
 A micropython utility to measure RSSI of the ESP-32's WiFi connection to find weak/dead spots in WiFi coverage.

-It should be noted that this is not a full tutorial.
-I will try to be complete
+It should be noted that this is not a full tutorial, but simply documents the wiring and method to load the software.

 ## Meaningless Background
 This is a rather simple project I started to familiarize myself with the ESP-32 and the maker space.